 When it comes to Apache vs Nginx, the fundamental difference lies in their design architecture.
 It means they differ in the actual way they handle connections and traffic and respond to different traffic conditions.

 One implies a process-driven approach and the other follows an event-driven architecture.

 - Process Driven Approach

 - Creates a new thread for each request.

 Apache follows a multi-threaded approach.
 It provides a variety of multiple processing modules.
-These pre-modules are basically of three types of requests handling algorithm.
+These pre-modules are basically of three types of request handling algorithm.
 Each is meant for different server-needs.

-The MPMs (Multi-Processing Modules) provides a flexible architecture for choosing different connection and different handling algorithms.
+The MPMs (Multi-Processing Modules) provides a flexible architecture for choosing different connections and different handling algorithms.

 Also, different versions of Apache 2 employ different procession modules.